Kate Stoltz Travel

 Do you believe in making New Year's Resolutions?
 I do for business goals.
 However, I believe personal goals should be updated on a daily basis, not necessarily on a yearly basis.
 As humans, we are subjected to ever changing life circumstances, human error and outside influences.
 My only personal goal is to improve the person I already am, on multiple emotional and physical levels.
 I believe that resolution alone covers a lot of ground.
 In the meantime, career goals are much easier to look at in a yearly context.
 Numbers don't lie, and it's easy to make goals based on the information on our tax returns alone.

-I started by writing down three of my biggest goals, then added details beneath each goal.
-I am keeping the piece of handwritten paper to read until the end of this year.
-Knowing that I have my goals written down and stored in a safe place, I know I need to accomplish (at least) ninety percent of them.
 To start the year off with a fresh start, I spent the New Year out in snowy Aspen, Colorado.
 Having learned how to snowboard in my teens, I still enjoy spending a couple of days shredding the slopes.
 Literally shredding the slopes, considering that most skiers actually hate snowboarders.. our wide boards pack the powder and the slopes can become icy.
 A new board, combined with a year long absence from the slopes made the first day on the slopes a little treacherous for me.
 However, snowboarding is like riding a bike- you never really forget how to ride.

 Gliding down the slopes during the day, shopping in the town of Aspen with my dog Victoria after the slopes closed, then going out to dinner with friends was a satisfactory way to bring in the new year.
 The fresh mountain air and beautiful scenery was a welcome retreat from New York City...
 I will be back <3